nram-solace/solace-agent-mesh-core-plugins-nram/sam-bedrock-agent/README.md

 ## Using the Bedrock Agent

-The Amazon Bedrock Agent allows you to define custom actions within SAM that correspond to request/reply interactions over the Solace Event Mesh.
+The Amazon Bedrock Agent allows you to import one or multiple Amazon Bedrock agents or flows as actions to be used in your SAM project.
+This is useful for integrating with Amazon Bedrock's capabilities directly into your Solace Agent Mesh (SAM) project.

 ### Instantiate the Agent